 And if there is any left over, my kids love to eat it for breakfast.

 What makes this different from a typisch German Apple Cake?
 Instead of a round cake form, it’s baked in the same pan (Blech) you use for bar cookies.
 And you add a bit of cinnamon to the apples.
 The original recipe calls for a LOT of sugar.
 Bleh.
+(German cakes are not that sweet!)
 I’ve dialed that back, and no one misses it.
 Also, because it’s just a flour, sugar, butter, & eggs dough… do NOT substitute margarine.
 Use the butter.
 Believe me, it makes a difference.

 This Apple Streusel Cake Recipe is a SNAP to Make!

 Pat 2/3 of the dough into the bottom of a greased brownie type pan (9×12)